USD Index Price Analysis: The 200-day SMA holds the downside so far

-There is a solid contention area near 105.30, where the November low and the 200-day SMA converge.
+DXY reverses the initial downside and looks to extend the move further north of the 106.00 mark on Tuesday.

-In the meantime, the downside pressure in the index is expected to mitigate somewhat once the weekly high at 107.99 is cleared (November 21).
-Extra gains from here should meet the 100-day SMA at 109.15 ahead of the 9-month resistance line near 110.00.
+In case the recovery becomes more serious, then the US Dollar could attempt to retest the weekly high at 107.99 (November 21) ahead of the temporary 100-day Simple Moving Average (SMA), today at 109.12.

-While above the 200-day SMA at 105.32, the outlook for the index should remain constructive.
+While above the 200-day SMA, the outlook for the index should remain positive.

 DXY daily chart